-When you and your surgeon decide that surgery is the best course of treatment, the scheduling process starts with your surgeon filling out a surgery booking form.
-The OR scheduling team needs that form to determine the type of procedure, its duration, the hospital selected, and any special equipment needed for the case.
-In addition, the booking form specifies any pre-operative testing the surgeon may want such as lab work, EKG, chest x-ray, vascular testing, and pre- or post-op physical therapy.
-Your surgeon will also decide if you need to see your primary care physician or cardiologist prior to surgery for medical clearance.
+When you and your surgeon decide that surgery is the best course of treatment, the scheduling process starts with your surgeon filling out a surgery form.
+This form is necessary to determine the type of procedure, its duration, and any special equipment needed for the case.
+In addition, this form specifies any pre-operative testing the surgeon may want such as lab work, EKG, chest x-ray, vascular testing, and pre-operative or post-operative physical therapy.
 If you do require any further testing for medical clearance, this must be set up prior to scheduling the surgery, and is typically scheduled by our physician coordinators.

-Many times the surgery booking form is filled out in the office after the discussion to pursue surgical treatment.
-Some patients may wish to discuss the decision with family members or the place of work prior to formal scheduling.
-In the latter case, patients can leave a message with the surgeon regarding the decision and timing and your surgeon can submit the necessary booking form to a physician coordinator.
+The surgery form is often completed in the office after the initial discussion to pursue surgical treatment.
+However, some of you may wish to discuss the decision for surgery with family members or your place of employment prior to formal scheduling.

 Pre-certification for surgery is typically required from insurance companies.
-Once the physician coordinator has completed that paperwork and booked your surgery with the hospital or surgery center of your choice, your physician coordinator will alert the billing office staff who will contact your insurance company for any required precertification
+Once the physician coordinator has completed your paperwork and booked your surgery with the hospital or surgery center of your choice, your physician coordinator will alert the billing office staff who will contact your insurance company for required pre-certification.

-All surgeons at Seacoast Orthopedics & Sports Medicine have OR time at Wentworth-Douglass Hospital in Dover and Frisbie Memorial Hospital in Rochester each week.
-Some of our surgeons also have privleges at Portsmouth Regional Hospital.
-You, as a patient, may want to check with your insurance company to see if your benefits vary depending on the hospital.
-We do get precertification for you but all insurance plans are different and it is your responsibility to know what is and is not covered.
+All surgeons at Seacoast Orthopedics & Sports Medicine have operating room time at Wentworth-Douglass Hospital in Dover, Wentworth Surgery Center in Somersworth, Frisbie Memorial Hospital and Skyhaven Surgery Center in Rochester each week.
+Some of our surgeons also have privileges at Portsmouth Regional Hospital.
+You, as a patient, may want to check with your insurance company to see if your benefits vary depending on the hospital or surgery center.
+We do get pre-certification for you, but all insurance plans are different and it is your responsibility to know what is and is not covered.

 On the night before surgery: